0l3d/wshot/README.md

 Minimal screenshot utility for wayland with C.

-Work in progress: You can also check out [“How to build a simple screenshot tool for Wayland.”]()
+You can also check out [“How to build a simple screenshot tool for Wayland.”](https://0l3d.github.io/wshot/)

 ## FEATURES
 - Region selection with slurp. `wshot -r "$(slurp)"`